XZou0803/Global-warming-visualization-project/README.md

 --- | Audience | Involved-- Specific to your audience(1);Easy understanding(1) |1

 Conclusion : (11 out of 18) From the article, this graph want to show a direct Evidence of Fossil Fuel Derived CO2 in the Atmosphere.
 While the concentration of carbon has increased, the carbon originating from natural sources has decreased.But it is lack of necessary axis and title, thus it is confused.
 It do have a good weight of data but the grid is unnecessary in this case.
-Also, some lines are cut off so we don’t know whether it shows the data accurately.
+Also, some lines are cut off with no discription so we don’t know whether it shows the data accurately.

 5. Visualization five
 ![Pic5](images/Picture5.png)